chrisbroski/rest-examples/notes.md

 I know from looking at the data model that the area id 26179 is unique and the distributor, customer, group, building or floor id is needed to accurately identify the area data.
 I would argue that the extra path information is not valuable and exposes information to the client that may be better kept quiet.
 But that’s just, like, my opinion, man.
 If your tool automatically makes URLs like these, I would not lose too much sleep, just know that there is no good reason for it.

-But know that you don’t need to describe the relational model in the URL.
+But know that there is not any great benefit to describing the relational model in the URL.

 ## What’s Wrong with This URL Round 4